davide-talesco/paip/README.md

 Property Name | Return Type |  Description
 -------- | -------- | ------- |
-`getArgs` | array  | this is the method to get the args of the request `getTransactionId` | string  | this is the method to get the transaction Id of the request `invoke` | Promise(result)  | this is the method to make another request with the same transactionId of the incoming request
+`getArgs` | array  | this is the method to get the args of the request `getMetadata` | any  | this is the method to get the metadata of the request `getTransactionId` | string  | this is the method to get the transaction Id of the request `invoke` | Promise(result)  | this is the method to make another request with the same transactionId of the incoming request

 # USAGE